 Valsavarenche

 SR23 loc.
-Degioz – 11010 Valsavarenche (Aosta)
+Degioz – 11010 Valsavarenche (Aosta).

 GPS COORDINATES:

-N 45.592240, E 7.208400
+N 45.592240, AND 7.208400

 CONTACTS: